Lionel Messi: the ex-soldier who has become the shadow of the Argentine in the US.

 Although not much is known about him, his Instagram account has had a significant increase in followers since he became the shadow of Messi in the US.
 There he shares some of his routines in Mixed Martial Arts, as well as his lifestyle. healthy.

-The image of this man with a rude and muscular appearance has gone viral on social networks, who also follows the ’10’ of the Argentine National Team in public places, shops and restaurants.
+The image of this rough-looking and muscular man has gone viral on social networks, who also follows the ’10’ of the Argentine National Team in public places, shops and restaurants.
 No one who is not authorized can touch him and fans who want a photo have to keep their distance from Messi, otherwise Yassine intervenes and avoids any friction that may arise.

 It is said that Yassine Cheuko would be in charge of a team of more than 50 people who are in charge of following and closely supervising the life of Messi and his family in the city of Miami.